Tim Bergin: Background

 Tim Bergin was born in Abbeyleix, Republic of Ireland.

 Playing career

+In October 2009, Bergin became the first Laois Panthers player to be selected for Ireland when he was named in the squad for the 2009 European Cup.

 On 3 November 2011 The annual RLIF Awards dinner was held at the Tower of London, and Bergin was named Ireland's player of the year.

 On 6 October 2012, Bergin announced to his fans on Facebook that he was taking a break from the game to pursue other opportunities.
 Loverugbyleague.com announced on 21 January 2013 that Bergin has returned to the game and signed for University of Gloucestershire All Golds.